ofisc/ofisc.co.uk/src/schedule/2022-05-27-improvisation.md

 ---
 date: "2022-05-27"
 title: "Improvisation Event"
+announcement: "OFISC will be holding an improvisation event on Friday 27/05/2022 during normal club ice time"
 ---

 OFISC will be holding an improvisation event on Friday 27/05/2022 during normal club ice time (between 5:30 and 6:30pm).
 It is for OFISC members only.